Psychotherapist, trainer, founder and director of the IBI

 I always try to give the best of myself: my wisdom, experience and inspiration.
-I am not bothered by “box thinking”and I like to look beyond the limits of my working methods to the factors of “what works” in therapy.
+I am not bothered by “box thinking” and I like to look beyond the limits of my working methods to the factors of “what works” in therapy.
 The journey of the client or the student is always the main motivation for me.
 My task is to serve the other as best I can.
 I want people to reap the benefits of their own efforts.
 Practical and spiritual wisdom, humor and the power of therapeutic touch are three of my strengths.”

 “Waking up is no longer a luxury goal that you strive for in workshops.
 I believe that in these complex times, where fewer and less uniform certainties exist, there are always new alternatives and thoughtful creativity needed.
 Modern Western culture exerts an almost imperative pressure to live with a separation between who we are and what we have, making us excellent consumers and separating ourselves from our own truth and intelligence of the soul.
 I am always looking forward to seeing the soul shine from behind the protective mist of the person playing a role, and to see the magnificence of God’s creation in full light.
 Being embodied in who you really are is the basis for efficient action.
 We are all creative forces that have a mission to fulfill.”

+I am Physiotherapist and I have a long experience as a sportsman and martial artist.
 I live with bipolar disorder (I could also say: “I have lived many lives and in many worlds…”).
 Working with Dirk I felt his great humanity and that he really cared about me.
 The experience was total and radical (new and as going to the roots).
 All my worlds, lives, mind, body were just one there and in this moment.
 Thanks to his presence, hands, voice, movement… lost memories came up.
 I was able to open my treasured spirituality after a manic episode.
 After this I felt fresher, lively from my bones to my mind and heart.